mscurtescu/secevent/draft-scurtescu-secevent-event-stream-management-api.md

 : An integer indicating the minimum amount of time in seconds that must pass in between verification requests.
 If an Event Receiver submits verification requests more frequently than this, the Event Transmitter MAY respond with a 429 status code.
-An Event Transmitter MUST NOT respond with a 429 status code if an Event Receiver is not exceeding this frequency.
+An Event Transmitter SHOULD NOT respond with a 429 status code if an Event Receiver is not exceeding this frequency.

 status
 : A string indicating the current status of the event stream.
 It MUST have one